-Mimicking the design of the previous study, we generated 100 hypotheses at three different levels of the temperature parameter (temp = 0.8, 0.9, and 1.0).
-Both human-generated and model-generated hypotheses were evaluated simultaneously by experts who were blind to the source of each hypothesis.
+Mimicking the design of the previous study, we generated 100 hypotheses at three different levels of the temperature parameter (temp = 0.8, 0.9, and 1.0) using the OpenAI Playground.
+Both human- and model-generated hypotheses were evaluated simultaneously by experts who were blind to the source of each hypothesis.
 As in the previous study, the human-generated hypotheses were selected at random from a pool of 300 hypotheses, where the pool consisted of human-generated hypotheses that were scraped from previously published abstracts within the Scopus database and PsyArXiv and beginning with the phrase "hypothesize that."
 Again, these hypotheses were sourced from more than 50 social psychology journals described previously in the fine-tuning section, in which more than 90% of the hypotheses were from peer-reviewed publications.
-The model-generated hypotheses were also selected at random from a pool of 300 hypotheses, where the pool of 300 hypotheses generated at three different temperature levels (with temperature T set to either 0.8, 0.9, or 1.0).
+The model-generated hypotheses were also selected at random from a pool of 300 hypotheses generated at three different temperature levels (with temperature T set to either 0.8, 0.9, or 1.0).
 We intentionally refrained from adding any human-supervised input to filter the hypotheses, whether generated by humans or the model.
 Both sets of hypotheses were selected through an automated process to ensure an unbiased and representative pool of hypotheses for empirical examination.

-Adding to the previous study, we asked participants to rate each of the hypothesis on 5 dimensions: clarity, originality, impact (identical to the previous study) and also on plausibility (whether the hypothesis appeared plausible) and relevance (theoretically or practically to the field of social psychology)1 (Ludwig & Mullainathan, 2023; Yuan et al., 2021).
-We aimed to recruit 50 social psychology experts from the SPSP listserv to rate the hypotheses on the 5 dimensions (preregistration available here: https://aspredicted.org/HTD_B35).
-A total of 56 participants completed the survey and each received \$25 compensation.
-They included 22 faculty members, 7 post-docs, 25 current PhD students, and 2 incoming PhD students.
-Respondents had an average of 10 years' experience in the field of social psychology (median = 7, SD = 8.7).
+Adding to the previous study, we asked participants to rate each of the hypotheses on five dimensions: clarity, originality, impact (identical to the previous study), plausibility (whether the hypothesis appeared plausible), and relevance (theoretically or practically to the field of social psychology; Ludwig & Mullainathan, 2023; Yuan et al., 2021).1 We aimed to recruit 50 social psychology experts from the SPSP listserv to rate the hypotheses on the five dimensions (preregistration is available at https://aspredicted.org/HTD_B35).
+A total of 56 participants completed the survey, and each received \$25 compensation.
+They included 22 faculty members, seven postdocs, 25 current PhD students, and two incoming PhD students.
+Respondents had an average of 10 years' experience in the field of social psychology (Mdn = 7, SD = 8.7).

 Participants were provided with example hypotheses and definitions regarding the five dimensions of clarity, impact, originality, plausibility, and relevance in order to ensure task comprehension.
-Each participant rated a total of 30 (15 human and 15 model) hypotheses using a 5-point scale (anchored from "very low" to "very high") for each of the five dimensions.
+Each participant rated a total of 30 hypotheses (15 human and 15 model) using a 5-point scale (anchored from very low to very high) for each of the five dimensions.

 In addition, we probed whether the respondents felt they were qualified to evaluate the hypotheses at the end of the survey ("Overall, I felt that I had sufficient social psychology subject expertise to evaluate the hypotheses presented to me in this survey," 1 = strongly disagree, 7 = strongly agree).
-Respondents indicated agreement with this statement, as supported by a test against the scale midpoint (M = 5.79, SD = 1.16, nonparametric Wilcoxon signed rank test W = 754, p < 0.001).
-Please see the Supplemental Online Material for materials used in the study.
-Study protocols were approved by the [university name] Institutional Review Board.
+Respondents indicated agreement with this statement, as